Odessa pogroms: Aftermath and response

-Various reports estimate the number of Jews killed in the October Pogrom from 302 to 1,000.
-Other relevant statistics from the pogrom include approximately 5,000 Jews injured, 3.75 million rubles in property damage, 1,400 ruined businesses, and 3,000 families forced into poverty.
+The pogrom caused approximately 3.75 million rubles in property damage, ruined 1,400 businesses, and forced 3,000 families into poverty.
 The Odessa Jewish Central Committee to Aid the Victims of the Pogroms of 1905 collected 672,833 rubles from Jews in Odessa and abroad to aid those hurt by the pogrom.
-In total, the committee assisted 2,499 families affected by the October Pogrom.
+In total, the committee assisted 2,499 affected families.

 Jewish communities in the diaspora, particularly the United States, joined by sympathetic gentiles, responded by raising money for relief funds and by protesting.
 "People ... have heard with great regret the stories of the sufferings of the Jews in Russia", remarked Secretary of State Frederick T. Frelinghuysen.
-In 1882 a meeting in New York counted Hamilton Fish, Joseph H. Choate, Edwards Pierrepont, William M. Evarts, as attendees, and a letter written by John W. Foster.
+In 1882 a meeting in New York counted Hamilton Fish, Joseph H. Choate, Edwards Pierrepont, William M. Evarts, as attendees.
+John W. Foster also sent a letter.
 In Philadelphia George Sharswood, the governor, spoke at a meeting, and in Congress a joint resolution was passed in support.
 The pogroms also inspired outrage among philosemitic gentiles in Britain.
 Between 1880 and 1883 The Times published 13 articles, plus additional notes and reports, protesting the pogroms.
 Lord Mayor of London John Whittaker Ellis held a meeting at Mansion House, London in 1881 with distinguished MPs and intellectuals in attendance, to protest and to raise funds.
 He was supported by liberals and conservatives alike such as Matthew Arnold, John Lubbock, James Martineau, Benjamin Jowett, James Bryce, Edward Stanley, and John Hubbard, with Frederic Farrar publishing articles.
-Joseph Savory the subsequent lord mayor in 1890 again held a meeting "to express public opinion upon the renewed persecution to which millions of the Jewish race are subjected in Russia under the yoke of severe and exceptional edicts and disabilities".
+Joseph Savory, the subsequent lord mayor, in 1890 again held a meeting "to express public opinion upon the renewed persecution to which millions of the Jewish race are subjected in Russia under the yoke of severe and exceptional edicts and disabilities".
 This meeting was attended by Lord Tennyson, Walter Besant, Thomas Huxley, John Bright, and Lord Curzon.
 Even in Australia, public meetings in support of the pogroms with fundraising were held in Melbourne, Adelaide, and Sydney, with notable support from George Frederic Verdon and William Bede Dalley.